 All homebound seniors can email [email protected] to request an at-home vaccination service.

 To make an appointment (FDOH-Lee):

-Starting the week of April 12, the COVID-19 vaccination site will relocate from the airport to the former Sears location at the Edison Mall, 4003 Cleveland Ave., Fort Myers.
+The COVID-19 vaccination site has relocated from the airport to the former Sears location at the Edison Mall, 4003 Cleveland Ave., Fort Myers.